 Moving?
 Don’t forget to include us in your “new address” notifications.
 Visit www.alumni.ubc.ca or give us a call at 604-822-9454 and we’d be happy to update your contact information in the university-wide alumni database or you can do so yourself with a quick online submission.

-If you’re not receiving the Ingenuity magazine or invitations to Engineering events—and would like to change that—feel free to contact Sarah Barclay, our Associate Director, Alumni Relations at 604-822-9454 or email firstname.lastname@example.org.
+If you’re not receiving the Ingenuity magazine or invitations to Engineering events—and would like to change that—feel free to contact Deanna Salituro, our Manager, Alumni Relations at 604-822-9454 or email firstname.lastname@example.org.

 Join Our Online Networks

 Be social and keep in touch with the alumni community!
 Like us on Facebook, follow us on Twitter, join our groups on LinkedIn and browse through photos on Flickr—it’s a great way to keep in touch with Alumni and the Faculty.

 Read Our News & Newsletters